killthebuddh4/banyan/apps/whisper/README.md

 2. Creates a wallet, signs into XMTP
 3. Sends a "join the group" conversation to :address.
 4. :address responds with a list of members

+JUST

+Got the member/owner wallet creation/saving working minimally.

+NEXT

+Add `send` to the `useMessages` hook, get `useMessages` working, push a super minimal PoC of the chat working.